Walnut High School

 • Notes that address the author’s purpose in using the devices as preparation for classroom discussions.

-English 1 Honors: All students enrolling in English 1H will read and annotate Something Wicked This Way Comes by Ray Bradbury.
+English 1 Honors: All students enrolling in English 1H will read and annotate Picture Bride by Yoshiko Uchida.
 Copies are available for check out in the WHS Textbook Room.
 Please see the Annotations Guide below for instructions on how to annotate.
+Annotate using sticky notes if using a borrowed copy.
+Students will be given a multiple-choice exam on the book during the first week of school.
+Winter Break Reading: The Hobbit by J.R.R.
+Tolkien.

 To be successful in AP English 3, it is essential for students to become informed citizens of the world around them.
 To aid in this journey, students will need to read and know in detail various news stories covering the following 7 categories: World (International), United States (Domestic), Business and Economics, Politics, Sports, Arts and Entertainment, Science and Technology.
 You should read and know TWO news articles from each of those seven news categories.
 Note-taking is recommended, but not required.
 News articles may not be older than one year.